adolgert/rkb/docs/CLI_TUTORIAL.md

 rkb find --data-dir data/initial --num-files 10
 ```

-This will show you the 10 most recent PDF files in your directory.
+This will show you the 10 most recent PDF files in your directory and all subdirectories (recursive search).

 ### Step 2: Create a Project (Optional)